VolmitSoftware/Wormholes/README.md

 - [ ] Support Sounds across portals
 - [ ] Support particles across portals
 - [ ] Adapt vertical portals when players exit them
-- [ ] Do not send a player to the destination if a link cannot be established (causes a player to enter the server in the wrong position if a link is missing)

 ## Version Support